zhihanyang2022/zhihanyang2022.github.io/_posts/sutton_barto/2020-07-25-td-control.md

 If $$b=\pi$$, we have SARSA.
 SARSA is on-policy because it is behaving according to and evaluating the same policy.

 If $$\pi$$ is a greedy policy, we have Q-learning.
 Q-learning is off-policy because it evaluates a target policy that is different from the behavior policy used for acting.

+If the inner expectation is explicit, we have expected SARSA.

 The practical differences between SARSA and Q-learning will be addressed later in this post.